iSOLveIT/mkdocs-gen/docs/controller/mates-controller-errors.md

-# Communication Errors
+# Mates Controller Libraries Error Codes

-The table below lists the possible errors after running a function from the library.
+The table below lists the possible errors after running a function/method from the libraries.

 | Value | Error                         | Description                                           |
 |:-----:|:-----------------------------:| ----------------------------------------------------- |